Skip to main content

 Professional expertise

 With over a decade of diverse experience across the library and information field, Smith has sat on committees, working groups and boards of directors of provincial, national, and international library associations.
-In her current role, Smith is a supervisory librarian and part of the Library Management Team.
-She provides leadership in defining and developing the Library’s acquisitions processes and is responsible for overseeing acquisitions operations for all library materials.
+Smith's current role is as supervisory librarian and part of the Library Management Team.
+Providing leadership in defining and developing the Library’s acquisitions processes, Smith is responsible for overseeing acquisitions operations for all library materials.

-Smith has supervised research assistants and practicum students in the field of library and information studies, and taught Information Retrieval/GLIS 616 at McGill University’s School of Information Studies.
+Smith has supervised research assistants and practicum students in addition to teaching master's level courses in the field of library and information studies via collaborations with McGill University’s School of Information Studies and the École de bibliothéconomie et des sciences de l'information at l'Université de Montréal.

 Took 35 milliseconds